 Mortgage debt is a matter of especial importance.
 Here are two options: you may either make extra payments to get rid of this debt as soon as possible or invest in retirement plan and keep making small mortgage payments on a regular basis.
 This depends on the mortgage stage you are currently in.
 If it is an early stage, make extra payments to cover the interest on the amount you borrowed.
 However, if you are in the final stage of your mortgage, saving for retirement would be a better option.

 No college funds

-This is very important to give your children good education as this will open them path to successful life and so on, but you still need to think about yourself.
-Much better option would be if they take a student loan because after all, they will have an entire life to pay it off.
+It’s important to give your children good education as this will open them path to successful life and so on.
+But you still need to think about yourself.
+Much better option would be if they take a student loan.
+Because after all, they will have an entire life to pay it off.
 What is more, taking a student loan will not only give your kid an opportunity to study and find a good job in future, but will also help him or her develop saving and investing habits, which is definitely a great thing.

 There are two more arguments against funding your children’s education.
 On the one hand, they will have an opportunity you’ve already missed – to start saving for retirement in their 20s or 30s.
 On the other hand, they actually CAN take a student loan, while you simply CANNOT take a retirement one.
 Finally, having retirement savings is itself a great investment into the future financial security of your children.